bitrise-io/devcenter/_articles/reviews/ios-code-signing-troubleshooting-draft.md

 * If you are trying to use it with a Xamarin app, you will have to swap it for the `Certificate and profile installer` Step.
 Automatic provisioning is not supported for Xamarin apps.
 * Before trying to use this Step, generate an .ipa file locally - with the same export method you want to use on Bitrise - to ensure that the profiles are uploaded to the Apple Developer portal.
 * Make sure that your Bitrise account is connected to the Apple Developer portal and that you have at least an Admin role in your Apple Developer team.

+## Could not install the app on a device

+To install iOS apps on a given device, you have to either:

+* export an .ipa file with the `development` export method, with the device's UDID registered in the provisioning profile used for the export
+* export an .ipa file with the `ad-hoc` export method and install the app via the public install page generated by the `Deploy to Bitrise.io` Step.

+1. Check that the device UDID is included in the app's provisioning profile.
+   * If you use manual provisioning, check the provisioning profile you uploaded to Bitrise.
+   * If you use automatic provisioning, `Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?` input is set to `no` in the `iOS Auto Provision` step: check the provisioning profile on the Apple Developer Portal.
+   * If you use automatic provisioning, and the `Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?` input is set to `yes` in the `iOS Auto Provision` step: check that the device is registered to the developer team on the Apple Developer portal.